The College of New Jersey Logo

 Certificate of Qualification (CQ)

-The Certificate of Qualification (CQ) is a graduation document and is available to all students (US Citizens and Non-US Citizens).
-The CQ was developed by the School of Education.
-It verifies the successful completion of the required coursework for a graduate program (teacher preparation, leadership, school counseling).
+The Certificate of Qualification (CQ) is a graduation document available to all students (US Citizens and non-US citizens).
+The School of Education provides the CQ and verifies that the required graduate program coursework (teacher preparation, leadership, school counseling) is completed.
 It is a credential widely recognized by International Schools and their accrediting agencies.
+Students will be eligible to receive their CQ upon meeting all program requirements.
+At the end of their program, students must apply for graduation to receive a CQ.

 Certificate of Eligibility with Advanced Standing (CEAS)